nipy/nitime/doc/examples/resting_state_fmri.rst

    Coh_{xy}(\lambda) = |{R_{xy}(\lambda)}|^2 =
         \frac{|{f_{xy}(\lambda)}|^2}{f_{xx}(\lambda) \cdot f_{yy}(\lambda)}

-This is a measure of the parwise coupling between the two time-series.
+This is a measure of the pairwise coupling between the two time-series.
 It can vary between 0 and 1, with 0 being complete independence and 1 being complete coupling.
 A time-series would have a coherence of 1 with itself, but not only: since this measure is independent of the relative phase of the two time-series, the coherence between a time-series and any phase-shifted version of itself will also be equal to 1.

-However, the relative phase is another quantitiy which can be derived from this
+However, the relative phase is another quantity which can be derived from this
 computation:

 .. math::